testvidya11/sense-ipython-module/README.md

 ### Using the REST API

-The Sense REST API lets you take a wide range of actions that aren't supported by this package.
+The powerful Sense REST API gives you programmatic control over every aspect of Sense.
 To use it, you'll first need to call `getAuth()` to get basic authentication information in a dict with keys 'user' and 'pass'.
 You can then  supply this information to the Python package `requests` to make REST API calls.
 For example, to find information about the current project, you could do

 ```python
 import sense